MrBelon/Bexelon/README.md

 ## Installation

-Bexelon requires [Powershell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.1) 5+ to work
+Bexelon requires [Powershell](https://docs.microsoft.com/en-us/powershell/scripting/overview) 5 or higher to work

 Start Powershell and clone this repo (you need to have [Git](https://git-scm.com/)).